 How old was Joshua when he entered the promised land?

-The answer to Joshua’s age at the time he entered Palestine, the Jewish Promised Land, is found by comparing passages in the books of Numbers and Joshua.
+The answer to Joshua’s age at the time he entered Canaan, the Jewish Promised Land, is found by comparing passages in the books of Numbers and Joshua.
 However, passages from Exodus and Deuteronomy are also considered.

 Chronological Events Described in Exodus –